KDE/digikam-doc/image_editor/enhancement_tools.rst

             The Image Editor G'MIC-Qt Tool Running the Frequencies/Bandpass Filter

-    - **Layers**: this filters collections work on layers or export contents to separate layers.
+    - **Layers**: this filter collection works on layers or export contents to separate layers.
 As layers are not supported by Image Editor, usage of these filters is limited.

         .. figure:: images/editor_gmicqt_layers_tiles_to_layers.webp
             :alt: